intel/neural-compressor/docs/adaptor.md

         ...
 ```

-`quantize` function is used to do calibration and quantization in post-training quantization.
+* `quantize` function is used to perform calibration and quantization in post-training quantization.
-`evaluate` function is used to run evaluation on validation dataset.
+* `evaluate` function is used to run an evaluation on a validation dataset.
-`query_fw_capability` function is used to run query framework quantization capability and intersects with user yaml configuration setting to
+* `query_fw_capability` function is used to run a query framework quantization capability and intersects with the user yaml configuration.
-`query_fused_patterns` function is used to run query framework graph fusion capability and decide the fusion tuning space.
+* `query_fused_patterns` function is used to run a query framework graph fusion capability and decide the fusion tuning space.

 ### Query API

-#### **Background**
+#### Background

-Besides the adaptor API, we also introduced the Query API which describes the behavior of the specific framework.
+Besides the adaptor API, we also introduced the Query API which describes the
-With this API, the LPOT is easy to query below information of the current runtime framework.
+behavior of a specific framework.
+With this API, LPOT can easily query the
+following information on the current runtime framework.

-*  The runtime version information;
+*  The runtime version information.
-*  The Quantizable ops' type;
+*  The Quantizable ops type.
-*  The supported sequence of each quantizable op;
+*  The supported sequence of each quantizable op.
 *  The instance of each sequence.

-In the past, the above information were generally defined and hidden in every corner of the code and make it hard to maintain effectively.
-With the Query API, we only need to create one unify yaml file and call corresponding API to get the information, e.g, the [tensorflow.yaml](../lpot/adaptor/tensorflow.yaml) keeps the current Tensorflow framework ability.
-Theoretically, we don't recommend the end user make any modification if the requirement is not clearly.
+In the past, the above information was generally defined and hidden in every corner of the code which made effective maintenance difficult.
+With the Query API, we only need to create one unified yaml file and call the corresponding API to get the information.
+For example, the [tensorflow.yaml](../lpot/adaptor/tensorflow.yaml) keeps the current Tensorflow framework ability.
+We recommend that the end user not make modifications if requirements are not clear.

-#### **Unify Config Introduction**
+#### Unify Config Introduction

 Below is a fragment of the Tensorflow configuration file.

 * **precisions** field defines the supported precision for LPOT.
-    -  valid_mixed_precision enumerate all supported precision combinations for specific scenario. e.g, if one hardware doesn't support bf16， it should be `int8 + fp32`.
+    -  valid_mixed_precision enumerates all supported precision combinations for specific scenario.
+For example, if one hardware doesn't support bf16， it should be `int8 + fp32`.
 * **ops** field defines the valid OP type list for each precision.
-* **capabilities** field focus on the quantization ability of specific op, like granularity, scheme and algorithm.
-Note, the activation here means the input activation of the op rather than its output.
+* **capabilities** field focuses on the quantization ability of specific ops such as granularity, scheme, and algorithm.
+Note that the activation here means the input activation of the op rather than its output.
 * **patterns** field defines the supported fusion sequence of each op.

 ```yaml